 - You must contact the Quality Improvement Organization no later than noon of the day after you got the written notice telling you when we will stop covering your care. - If you miss the deadline for contacting the Quality Improvement Organization about your appeal, you can make your appeal directly to us instead.
-For details about this other way to make your appeal, refer to Section H4 on page 215.
+For details about this other way to make your appeal, refer to Section H4 on page 209.

 The legal term for the written notice is "Notice of Medicare Non-Coverage."
-To get a sample copy, call Member Services at 1-855-323-4578 (TTY: 711) Hours are from 8 a.m. to 8 p.m., seven days a week.
+To get a sample copy, call Member Services at 1-855-323-4578 (TTY: 711).
+Hours are 8 a.m. to 8 p.m., seven days a week.
 On weekends and on state and federal holidays, you may be asked to leave a message.
-Your call will be returned within the next business day or 1-800-MEDICARE (1-800-633-4227), 24 hours a day, 7 days a week.
+Your call will be returned within the next business day.
+Or call 1-800-MEDICARE (1-800-633-4227), 24 hours a day, 7 days a week.
 TTY users should call 1-877-486-2048.
-Or find a copy online at https://www.cms.gov/Medicare/Medicare-General-Information/BNI/FFS-Expedited-Determination-Notices
+Or find a copy online at www.cms.gov/Medicare/Medicare-Medicare- General-Information/BNI